92kns/image-processing-flask/README.md

 # Image Processing Server
-Note: Presently, the application is deployed to google cloud compute engine [LINK](http://35.188.46.22/) (disclaimer: still learning how to do this properly!)
+Note: Presently, the application is deployed to google cloud compute engine [LINK](http://35.188.46.22/) (disclaimer: still learning how to do this properly!).
+Alternate [LINK](http://35.225.15.58/) if that one doesn't work

 **It some times times-out.
 Not entirely sure why yet.
-If that happens to you try it on another device or wait patiently please?!
+If that happens to you with BOTH links, try it on another device or wait patiently please?!
 Or come back maybe an hour later!**

 ## Welcome!